AndrewShpagin/CppAsScript/README.md

 	void testfn(const char* x);
 };
 ```
 3. Now make some example that uses this API.
-Look [test/test.cpp](test/test.cpp) as the exapmple.
+Look [test/test.cpp](test/test.cpp) as the example.
 This file contains functions to be executed.
 4. Use the **CLangProject** to execute functions.
 You need to pass the path to include files folder that contains the API reference header.
 ```cpp
 CLangProject PR;